Evolinox/ZugDatenEinsteller/README.md

 2. Download the latest installer.
 3. Run the App called `Zugdateneinsteller`.

+> [!NOTE]
-> Note: The app does not store any data and does not require an internet connection.
+> The app does not store any data and does not require an internet connection.

 ## Usage